ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

    0x108 0x109 0x10A 0x10B ----- ----- ----- -----

-The lack of sensitivity to the type of the locations passed as a parameter is what makes DW_OP_overlay composites composable in a way that DW_OP_piece composites are not.
+The lack of sensitivity to the type of the locations passed as a parameter is what makes `DW_OP_overlay` composites composable in a way that `DW_OP_piece` composites are not.

 ## Proposal

-In Section 3.11 "Composite Location Description Operations" of, add the following operations after `DW_OP_bit_piece`:
+In Section 3.11 "Composite Locations", add the following operations after `DW_OP_bit_piece`:

 > 4.  `DW_OP_overlay`